 The trustees shall have the entire control and management of all real and personal property at any time vested in or acquired by them; and may set out roads, streets, and open spaces, and erect and maintain buildings upon and otherwise improve any land or other property as in their absolute discretion they may think fit, and may apply any trust funds in their hands to any such purposes.

-7. Power to lease and, with the approval of the Governor, to mortgage or exchange lands
+7. Power to lease and, with approval of Governor, to mortgage or exchange lands

 The trustees may grant leases of any lands granted or demised to them as aforesaid for any term not exceeding 21 years, and with the approval of the Governor, but not otherwise, may grant leases for any term not exceeding 99 years, and may, with the like approval, mortgage or exchange such lands.

-[Section 7 amended by No. 7 of 1925 s.
+[Section 7 amended: No. 7 of 1925 s.
 2.]

-8. Power to dispose of land acquired by gift, etc.
+8. Power to dispose of land acquired by gift

 The trustees may dispose of any real or personal property acquired by gift, devise, or bequest as they may think fit, subject only to the express trusts of any deed, will, or instrument under which such property is acquired by them.